joliebui-05/Supply-Chain-Shipping/README.md

 <br>

-The dashboard provides actionable insights into sales performance, product profitability, factory performance, and distribution efficiency.
-These insights enable stakeholders to monitor key business metrics, identify opportunities to improve sales and shipping operations, and make informed, data-driven decisions that support business growth.
+The dashboard delivers actionable insights into sales performance and distribution efficiency by combining commercial and geographic analysis in a single reporting solution.
+These findings help stakeholders evaluate product and factory performance, improve distribution operations, and support strategic, data-driven decision-making.

 ### Sales Performance